Ascot Gold Cup Preview, Tips, Runners & Trends (Royal Ascot)

 Ascot Gold Cup Trainer Statistics

 The leading trainer in the Ascot Gold Cup over the last 20 renewals is A P O'Brien, who has won the race nine times, with those nine winners coming from Yeats (2006, 2007, 2008 & 2009), Fame And Glory (2011), Leading Light (2014), Order Of St George (2016) and Kyprios (2022 & 2024).
-The only other trainer to have recorded multiple wins in the Ascot Gold Cup is John Gosden (3 wins).
-There is one trainer who has not had the best of times in the Ascot Gold Cup; Andrew Balding has sent a total of 10 runners to the race without recording any wins.
+Other trainers who have recorded multiple wins in the Ascot Gold Cup are John Gosden (3 wins) and John & Thady Gosden (2 wins).
+There is one trainer who has not had the best of times in the Ascot Gold Cup; Andrew Balding has sent a total of 11 runners to the race without recording any wins.

 Here are some of the top Ascot Gold Cup trainer statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):